Same Time, Next Year (play): Film adaptations

 A 1978 film adaptation directed by Robert Mulligan starred Ellen Burstyn and Alan Alda.
+The Philadelphia Lantern Theater Company incorporated different photo and music montages of social events 1951-1984 instead of 1951-1977 in the movie.

-The play also served as the basis for I Will Wait for You, a 1994 film directed by Hong Kong filmmaker Clifton Ko.
+The play also served as the basis for I for You, a 1994 film directed by Hong Kong filmmaker Clifton Ko.

 It also served as a basis for the German TV drama Jedes Jahr im Juni.

 Sequel

 A two-act sequel, Same Time, Another Year, was first produced in 1996 at the Pasadena Playhouse, directed by the author and starring Nancy Dussault and Tom Troupe.
 It opens on the couple's 25th anniversary in 1976 and continues through their February anniversaries of 1980, 1981, 1986, 1992, and 1993.
 Varietys review stated, "Through illnesses, career successes and setbacks, second marriages, second families, divorces and grandchildren, Doris and George meet each year to renew their affair, which itself seems forever changing and dynamic."
 As for the production Variety wrote, "a few wonderful comedic moments and some memorable one-liners, but this production is generally flat, overlong and never manages to soar as high as the original."